slatedocs/slate/source/includes/_bulk_data.md

 4. Click on the default Security Group (it should say default in the "Group Name" column,
 5. Click on the "Inbound Rules" tab at the bottom and click edit.
 5. Click "Add Rule."
 7. Select "All Traffic" for "type" and for "source" select "My IP."
-This should prefill your CIDR.
+This should pre-fill your CIDR.
 Save the new rule.
 8. Click "Add Rule" again.
 9. Select "Redshift" for "Type."
 Enter your cluster's port (typically 5439).
 Type "sg-" into the source field, and it should pull up your default security group.